Welcome to boris mann's section of the agora!

 The Agora is a distributed knowledge graph and experimental social network.

-- As an Agora guest you can currently:
+- As an Agora guest user or reader you can currently:

-- Anyone can run an Agora of their own if they so desire.
-This Agora is open source.
+Anyone can run an Agora of their own if they so desire.
+This Agora is open source: go/agora.

 An agora, in its broadest sense, is a conceptual space where people attempt to bring an increased level of intentionality, explicitness, and mutual agreement to the principles and protocols for interacting in that space.
 A further aspect of the idea of an Agora is that it is a space which enables collaboration.
 In particular, it is a space that allows for collaboration guided by specific shared interests, without requiring the co-consitutients of the agora to be aligned more fully or generally in terms of their intentions, values, etc.